 My favourite Mykonos beaches

-As you can imagine, you can’t explore all these beaches properly even if you have a week in Mykonos.
+As you can imagine, you can’t explore all these stunning beaches properly even if you have a week in Mykonos.
 It's best to select which ones to visit, based on your interests.

 My own favourite beaches in Mykonos were Kalafatis and Agrari.
 They are both long, sandy beaches, and Kalafatis has plenty of natural shade.
 At the time we visited, there were no loungers and the temperature was ideal, as it was still mid-June.